-This course uses post-2000 North American novels and poetry as an entry point to larger questions about data models and apparatuses of information organization, recording, and retrieval.
+This course uses post-2000 North American novels and poetry as an entry point to questions about data models and apparatuses of information organization, recording, and retrieval.
 It sets out to introduce students to a theory and history of data informed by critical race and feminist methodologies and asks them to think contemporary ideas about data through legacies of instrumental ethnography, colonialism, capitalism, and nation-building.
-Readings by: Nikky Finney, Jacqueline Woodson, Tommy Orange, Teju Cole, Elizabeth Losh, Linda Tuhiwai Smith, Safiya Umoja Noble, and others
+Readings by: Nikky Finney, M. NourbeSe Philip, Teju Cole, Linda Tuhiwai Smith, Safiya Umoja Noble, Jacqueline Wernimont, and others.

 as recitation instructor (seminar-style discussion courses complementing large lectures):

 American Literature to 1900 (NYU, Spring 2019, with Prof. Thomas Augst)

 A survey of early American literature, this course belongs to the four-course introductory sequence in the undergraduate English major at NYU.
 The syllabus begins with accounts of “contact” in the 17th century by figures like Álvar Núñez Cabeza de Vaca and ends with texts in American hemispheric literature (e.g., José Martí), immigrant fiction, and the rise of American realism.

 Texts & Ideas: Unbelief in Western Thought (NYU, Fall 2018, with Prof. John Guillory)

 This course represents one of the several options in the “Texts & Ideas” category of NYU’s Core Curriculum, a liberal arts sequence required for all undergraduates in the College of Arts and Science.
 “Unbelief in Western Thought” traces ideas about un- and disbelief through religious, literary, and philosophical texts from Plato to Beckett.